Régiment de Hull: Second World War

-Territorial Defense (1939–1942)
+Territorial defence (1939–1942)

-When Canada declared war on Germany on 10 September 1939, the Regiment did not expect to be mobilized for war.
+When Canada declared war on Germany on 10 September 1939, the regiment did not expect to be mobilized for war.
 Detachments of the Regiment were assigned to mount guard at points considered vulnerable to saboteurs, specifically Rockcliffe Aerodrome and the Residence of the Governor General.
-Many members of the Regiment enrolled in the active Army and initially served as instructors in numerous training camps, including in Saint Jérôme, Quebec and in Cornwall, Ontario.
+Many members of the regiment enrolled in the active Army and initially served as instructors in numerous training camps, including in Saint Jérôme, Quebec and in Cornwall, Ontario.

 The first Battalion of Le Régiment de Hull was mobilized for active service on 29 July 1941.
 A few days later, National Defence Headquarters entrusted command of the Regiment to Lieutenant-Colonel Marcel Grison.
-In the meantime, an initial group of officers had been sent to Brockville to undergo special training and the Regiment left for Valcartier, where it underwent intensive training from December 1941 to mid-April 1942.
+In the meantime, an initial group of officers had been sent to Brockville to undergo special training and the regiment left for Valcartier, where it underwent intensive training from December 1941 to mid-April 1942.
 It was subsequently sent to Nanaimo, British Columbia, where it participated in the defence of Canada as part of the 13th Canadian Infantry Brigade, 6th Canadian Infantry Division.
 This was the first time that a Francophone regiment had been stationed on Vancouver Island.